How to Plastic-free your Safari. 6 simple & practical insights

 When plastic is properly discarded, it can easily be properly destroyed or recycled for further use.
 If you happen to be at the lodge, ask the staff to show you or help you dispose of plastic waste in the proper way.
 While on the road with our Safari guide, keep the waste in the car and inform him/her such that it is taken care of at the next stop.

-Going plastic-free is hard, but very rewarding.
+Deciding to plastic-free your safari means doing something extra – which is hard, but very rewarding.
 These six points might seem pretty easy for the avid conservation enthusiast, but very important all the same.

 In regard to offsetting your carbon footprint on safari, that is usually taken care of at a baseline level.
 Your money goes directly towards conservation projects of research, monitoring and preservation.
 Following some of these steps, you will be taking a very important extra step for nature.